Is Recycled Paper Better for the Environment?

 - helps to preserve the earth’s forests as the demand for virgin paper is less

 - reduces the amount of waste that ends up in landfill as paper can be recycled up to 5 times

 What is the FSC?
 WHAT ABOUT PAPER THAT ISN’T RECYCLED?

 The FSC (Forest Stewardship Council) is an international organisation that dedicates it’s work to protecting the world’s forests and promoting resposible forestry.
 You may have seen the FSC ‘tick tree’ logo on products when shopping.
 The FSC promises that when you see this logo on a product, you can be sure that you won’t be harming the world’s forests when buying it.
-I use FSC certified paper in the printing of the tropical gift wrap, which helps to ensure that I’m doing my bit to help take care of the world’s forests including the wildlife and people that rely on them - and when you buy the gift wrap, you are too!
-This short film celebrates the beauty of our world’s forests, our connection with them and how it links us with our ancestors.
+I use FSC certified paper in the printing of various paper products, which helps to ensure that I’m doing my bit to help take care of the world’s forests including the wildlife and people that rely on them.

 The great thing about my tropical gift wrap is that it is not only FSC certified, but because I don’t use any foil or glitter, it is also 100% recyclable gift wrap.
 This means that once it’s been used and enjoyed, it can be recycled and have several new lives as recycled paper!